-- Use of the control tools is mandatory, when these tools are available. - The control tools assess whether the calculations were executed correctly. - If the calculations were deemed invalid, they must be repeated, and the control tools must be used again, to see if the answers are correct. - There is no limit to the number of attempts which can be made, but the attempts are logged, and can be taken into account when giving grades. - Once the calculations are correct, a code is provided to the student, which must be included on the laboratory report cover.
+- Use of the control tools is mandatory.
+The control tools only evaluate whether the equations were applied properly. - If the calculations were deemed invalid, they must be repeated. - There is no limit as to the number of attempts which can be made, but the attempts are logged, and can be taken into account when giving grades. (fair use policy) - In previous semesters each measurement had students who were able to complete the calculations correctly upon their first attempt. - Once the calculations are correct, a code is provided to the student. - This code must be included on the laboratory report cover. - The number of attempts, and the calculation error [%], as compared to the expected calculated value, will be taken into consideration when grades are assigned.